 (i) Segment results are attributed to the shareholders of the Group before deducting the amount attributable to the non-controlling interests.
 This presentation is applied consistently throughout the document.
-For definitions of AER and CER refer to note A1.

-(ii) Adjusted operating profit for growth markets and other includes other items of \$160 million (half year 2021: \$167 million on an AER basis and \$161 million on a CER basis; full year 2021: \$217 million on an AER basis) which in the first half of 2022 comprised largely of the impact of the adoption of the Risk-Based Capital regime in Hong Kong (as discussed further in note C3.2) offset by corporate taxes for life joint ventures and associates and provisions for sales and premium tax.
+(ii) Adjusted operating profit for growth markets and other includes other items of \$160 million (half year 2021: \$167 million) which in the first half of 2022 comprised largely of the impact of the adoption of the Risk-Based Capital regime in Hong Kong (as discussed further in note C3.2) offset by corporate taxes for life joint ventures and associates and provisions for sales and premium tax.